AstarNetwork/astar-docs/docs/learn/interoperability/xcm/building-with-xcm/xc-remote-transact.md

 Sending an XCM transaction from `Astar` or `Shiden` to a remote chain may be successful on the sender side, but fail to execute on the destination, and the same is true for the opposite scenario.
 This can happen for multiple reasons - the XCM sequence might be incorrect, the remote chain doesn't know how to inrerpret the provided `call`, or the remote chain doesn't allow remote execution, at all.

-The developer or user must ensure that the destination chain supports the encoded call and remote transactions, in general.
+The developer or user must ensure that the destination chain supports the encoded call and remote transactions, in general, before they initiate the XCM transaction.

 ## Remotely Transact on Astar/Shiden/Shibuya